davidstephenson8/Ruby_109/109_review.md

 - ``Array#size`` returns the number of elements in an array as an integer
 - ``Array#push`` adds the argument to the end of the array and is mutating
 - ``Array#pop`` returns the last element of an array and deletes the element that it returns.
 It is mutating
+- ``Array#join`` combines all of the elements of an array into a string object that it returns
+- ``Array#size`` returns an integer equal to the number of elements in the array
+- ``Array#reverse`` returns a new array with the elements of the original array in reverse order.
 # operators
 [Source](https://launchschool.com/books/ruby/read/basics#operations)
 ## numeric operators: +, -, *, /, %, divmod, **